How to get to Rila Monastery from Sofia

 2. Using Public Transport

-There is a bus leaving from Sofia’s Ovcha Kupel district (it is a neighbourhood away from the city center) every day at 10:20 am and arriving at the monastery at about 1:00 pm.
+There is a bus leaving from Sofia’s Ovcha Kupel district (it is a neighborhood away from the city center) every day at 10:20 am and arriving at the monastery at about 1:00 pm.
 The bus leaves the monastery at 3:30 pm (3:00 pm in the winter) to arrive in Sofia at around 6:00 pm.
 The price is 22 lv for a return ticket.

-Booking a ticket: It cannot be done online in advance and there is also a chance in peak season to end up at the bus station without an option to board the bus as it is already full.
+It cannot be done online in advance and there is also a chance in peak season to end up at the bus station without an option to board the bus as it is already full.

 Convenience: The Ovcha Kupel district is far away from Sofia’s center.
 The user-friendly Google maps function for the public transport in Sofia will get you there without much of a hassle, but you will spend between 30 minutes and an hour getting to the Ovcha Kupel neighbourhood, wasting much of your precious holiday time.
 You will have 2 hours at the monastery, which is enough for exploration of the complex, to have a short walk in the surroundings and have a quick lunch.
 Again, you will be without a guide.